MicrosoftDocs/sql-docs/docs/relational-databases/performance/start-and-use-the-database-engine-tuning-advisor.md

 ---
-title: "Start and Use the Database Engine Tuning Advisor | Microsoft Docs"
+title: "Start and Use the Database Engine Tuning Advisor"
-description: Learn how to start and use Database Engine Tuning Advisor in SQL Server to create workloads, tune databases, and create XML input files. ms.custom: "" ms.date: "01/09/2017" ms.prod: sql ms.reviewer: "" ms.technology: performance
+description: Learn how to start and use Database Engine Tuning Advisor in SQL Server to create workloads, tune databases, and create XML input files. ms.custom: "" ms.date: "05/11/2021" ms.prod: sql ms.reviewer: "" ms.technology: performance